noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2 Draft 2.md

 These conditions aren't caused, or related to specific disabilities at all, and while not completely preventable, the data should show relatively equal moralities for both people with, and without disabilities.

 Don't just think of people in wheelchairs, with down syndrome, or with obesity; Think of people who are blind or deaf!
-Why are disabled people of all kinds dying earlier from conditions that we can mitigate.
+Why are people with disabilities of all kinds dying earlier from conditions that we can mitigate.

-The study points out three major issues that are contributing to these high numbers: lack of accessibility, discrimination, and a general disregard for the health of disabled patents.
+The study points out three major issues that are contributing to these high numbers: accessibility issues, discrimination, and a general disregard for the health of disabled patents.
 One of the largest issues when it came to this neglect was poor communication between healthcare professionals signalling a lack of effort and a devaluation of lives.

 https://theconversation.com/australians-with-disability-are-4-times-more-likely-to-die-early-often-not-due-to-their-disability-245262

 ### NDIS "Farming"
 However, healthcare isn't the only sector discriminating against people with disabilities.
 An article by The Saturday Paper titled "The view from inside the NDIS" details the experience of, among others, Luke Stickels.
 Stickels is now a registered NDIS support worker and coordinator, however much of the reason he is successful now, is because of the hardships he endured while supporting his late brother, Justin.

 Stickels witnessed first hand the neglect and exploitation his brother was subjected to on a daily basis.
 While some organisations put the effort in to "maximise [Justin's] independence and quality of life goals", there were just as many willing to blatantly exploit his intellectual disability for profit.
-One specific provider would call Justin occasionally, then bill the NDIS for a 3 hour visit.
+One provider would call Justin occasionally, then bill the NDIS for a 3 hour visit.

 I find it ironic that in the very system's established to help people with disabilities live "normal" lives ends up encouraging people to treat them more like paychecks than people.

+*I dont like this part, I don't think its the right point to make?*

 https://www.thesaturdaypaper.com.au/news/education/2024/09/21/the-view-inside-the-ndis